 There should be a reel ratio here for everything from spinners to poppers and in my opinion the Lew’s Tournament is the best baitcaster for the money.

-With a carbon round drag system and graphite side plates, this reel is meant to provide smooth reliable drag for a long lifespan.
+With a carbon round drag system and graphite side plates, this baitcaster reel is meant to provide smooth reliable drag for a long lifespan.

 Full size baitcasting reels are meant more for big fishing so this would be appropriate for salt water or Great Lakes fishing.

-This one comes in a set gear ratio of 7.1 and has left or right handed models.
-With 9 total bearings, there’s plenty here to keep the casting and reeling smooth as butter.
+With 7 total stainless steel ball bearings, there’s plenty here to keep the casting and reeling smooth as butter.

 They’ll even throw in some 4-strand line which is nice, but most fishermen are going to prefer putting their own line on.
 No chance risking a catch on unknown line!

 The magnetic braking anti-reverse system should help to massively eliminate those nasty bird nests as well.
-I think the Piscifun Thunder is the best baitcasting reel under $100.
+If you looking for a cheap baitcaster, I think the Piscifun Thunder is the best baitcasting reel under $100.

-With 13 total shielded ball bearings, there’s a guarantee that it’ll be smooth and quick.
+With 13 total shielded ball bearings, there’s a guarantee that it’ll be smooth casting and quick.
 Unfortunately, having such a high gear ratio also means that it’s going to have a harder time hauling in loads.